Gustav Ludwig Hertz: Research in Sukhumi

 By the end of the 1940s, nearly 300 Germans were working at the institute, and they were not the total work force.
 Institute A was used as the basis for the Sukhumi Physical-Technical Institute in Sinop, a suburb of Sukhumi.
 Volmer went to the Scientific Research Institute No. 9 (NII-9) in Moscow; he was given a design bureau to work on the production of heavy water.
 In Institute A, Thiessen became leader for developing techniques for manufacturing porous barriers for isotope separation.

 In 1949, six German scientists, including Hertz, Thiessen, and Barwich were called in for consultation at Sverdlovsk-44, which was responsible for uranium enrichment.
 The plant, smaller than the American Oak Ridge gaseous diffusion plant, was getting only a little over half of the expected 90% or higher enrichment.

 In 1950, Hertz moved to Moscow.
 In 1951, he was awarded the Stalin Prize, second class, with Barwich.
 The same year, Hertz and James Franck were jointly awarded the Max Planck Medal by the German Physical Society.

 Later life and death

-From 1954 until his retirement in 1961, Hertz was Director of the Physics Institute of the Karl Marx University in Leipzig (now the University of Leipzig).
+From 1954 until his retirement in 1961, Hertz was Director of the Physics Institute of the Karl Marx University in Leipzig (now Leipzig University).
 From 1955 to 1967, he was Chairman of the Physical Society of East Germany.

 Hertz died on 30 October 1975 in Berlin at the age of 88.